dj9aj/Sick-Fits-Frontend/README.md

 This project uses Next.js, which covers server side rendering and all of the routing and tooling, such as Webpack configuration.
 Because of SSR, the server will render the first run of the application, and the client with pickup from there and check if any updates are needed.
 As each React component has it's own styling, it brings the CSS when it's ready to be mounted.
 With SSR, everything needs to be fetched and ready before the data is sent to the browser, therefore it needs the CSS at the point of the initial render.
 Next.js solves this with Document component, which is only rendered on the server side.
 It's used to change the initial server side rendered markup.
 It will fetch the CSS before its rendered in the browser.

+BACKEND -

+Prisma -

+Prisma is a library that sits on top of a database, and provides a full featured GraphQL API, which can perform CRUD operations, relationships, data updating, querying etc. When creating data relationships and mutating or querying from GraphQl, its Prisma that actualy does all of the work under the hood.
+Just to be clear, GraphQL is a specification for how your data should look.
+It does not actually query or mutate data itself.
+When you build and modify your data model, you deploy your updated version to the prisma server, and then Prisma will return the GraphQL schema.
+We will never actually write any Postgres or MySql queries, we’ll always be interfacing with the graphQL queries that Prisma surfaces for us.

+Yoga -

+The GraphQL Yoga server allows us to add server side logic to perform mutations and queries using JavaScript.
+Prisma is given a data model, and it generates a set of CRUD APIs, such as create, update, delete etc. Prisma can also provide relationships between our data.
+The problem with just using Prisma is there is no security or authentication layer.
+We can’t add any of our own custom logic.
+If we want to be able to charge CCs's, check email and passwords, create and check permissions, etc then we need another layer of server side logic before it hits the DB.
+That’s what GraphQL Yoga is for.

 Jest and Enzyme is used for testing the application.